dirkfabisch/mediator/_posts/2010-08-09-the-entire-purpose-of-this-post-is-to-point-out-its-050607-on-8910.md

 ---
-id: 97
+title:
-title: 'The entire purpose of this post is to point out its 05:06:07 on 8/9/10'
+ 'The entire purpose of this post is to point out its 05:06:07 on 8/9/10'
 date: '2010-08-09T05:06:55-07:00'
 author: Sargonas
 layout: post